 The human toll was horrific and remains incalculable.
 Some estimates put the number of deaths around 40-50,000, while the Haitian government estimated that over 316,000 died, but all authorities acknowledge that the death toll is impossible to truly count.
 Something approaching 1 million people were displaced.

 News and images of the quake, including photos of the heavily-damaged National Palace, quickly activated a massive humanitarian response.
 The Dominican Republic and Dominican Red Cross responded immediately with emergency supplies and airlifts to Dominican hospitals.
 Nations from every continent contributed money, supplies, and manpower.
 Port-au-Prince's airport operated around the clock but could not accommodate all the arrivals.
 Foreign air forces, including those of the United States and Great Britain, airlifted survivors to hospital ships off the coast, and some supplies were dropped to the island by parachute.
 The "Hope for Haiti" telethon on January 22nd broke records by raising $58 million in one day.

 Though the humanitarian response was immediate and overwhelming, Haiti's crippled infrastructure made the delivery of aid difficult.
 The situation was still classified as an emergency six months after the earthquake.
 A million people on the island lived in tents, and a cholera epidemic that began in October claimed over 3,300 more lives.
-Whether or not Haiti has yet recovered is a matter of debate, but the effects of the earthquake were palpable for the next decade.
+Whether or not Haiti has yet fully recovered is a matter of debate, but the effects of the earthquake were palpable for the next decade.